 During the financial year, the Group's principal activity was mineral exploration.
-The Group currently holds a base metals project in Canada and a gold project in Western Australia.
 There have been no changes in the principal activities from prior years.
+During the year, the Group entered into a sale of its Yukon base metal project in Canada and its Yandal East gold project in Australia.
+The Group has also acquired an interest in the Carpentaria Joint Venture in Australia.